bondz/react-static-google-map/README.md

 - `origin` -  (required) specifies the start location from which to calculate directions.
 This value may be specified as a String (for example, "Chicago, IL"), as a LatLng value
 - `destination` - (required) specifies the end location to which to calculate directions.
 The options are the same as for the origin field described above.
-- `traveMode` - (optional) specifies what mode of transport to use when calculating directions.
+- `travelMode` - (optional) specifies what mode of transport to use when calculating directions.
 Valid values are `driving (Default), bicycling, transit, and WALKING`
 - `requestStrategy` - (optional) A function that takes origin, destination, and travelMode as parameters and returns a string promise of the encoded polyline path to draw on the map.

 ### Examples